Review In Brief

 The Queen Elizabeth Queen’s Suite has a dressing area with its own makeup table.
 It’s a real treat, especially for the ladies.
 The dressing area includes a wardrobe and plenty of drawers.
 Also there are spaces around the makeup table for storing personal items.

 There is a second wardrobe in the main living space.
-It is significantly larger than the wardrobe in the dressing room, with room to hang two cases full of clothing.
+It is significantly larger than the wardrobe in the dressing room, with enough space to hang two cases full of clothing.

 In addition, there are two deep drawers under the foot of the bed for storing items used less often.
 However, unfortunately there is not enough space under the bed to store large luggage cases.